 "On Thursday afternoon and evening, thousands of eyes will move skyward, to watch one of the most spectacular aerobatic teams in the world.
 The famous United States Blue Angels will fly for Okanagan residents and visitors during the 63rd edition of Canada's greatest water show.
 The Blue Angels, officially known as the U.S. navy flight demonstration team, have for 23 years thrilled millions of spectators with spectacular demonstrations of precision acrobatic and formation flying.
 The manoeuvres, taught individually to every naval aviator during flight training, are exhibited to perfection when flown by the Blue Angels in their Mach 2 Phantoms." - August 6, 1969 - The Kelowna Daily Courier

 Unfortunately Capt Donile was moments too late when he deselected his burners, and his USN F-4 Phantom announced his error to the world as it shattered the morning air with a deafening sonic boom.
 Even more unfortunate, was the fact that Capt Donile exceeded the speed of sound directly over the downtown core of Kelowna BC.
-The shock wave produced by the supersonic jet blew out thousands of windows on homes and shop windows spread out over an 8 block radius of the downtown area.
+The shock wave produced by the supersonic jet blew out thousands of windows on homes and shop windows in a radius of the downtown area.
 Hundreds of Canadian residents gathered to survey the damage.
 Many used the first thing they had available to clean up the shattered glass...snow shovels.

 The United States Navy Blue Angels Flight Demonstration Squadron first flew in 1946, and have been seen by well over 260 million people since their first airshow.
 The Blue Angels have demonstrated an immpresively high safety record of operations...and although breaking the sound barrier is an effective way to announce an airshow, this was a one time occurrence for the Blues.
 One that is not likely to be repeated.